-The Trustee-Manager is incorporated in Singapore, and its shares (the "TM Shares") are held by DBS Trustee Limited on trust (i.e. the Singapore NBN Trust) for the benefit of unitholders of the Trust (the "Unitholders”) in proportion to such Unitholders’ respective percentage of units held or owned in the Trust (the "Units”).
+The Trustee-Manager is incorporated in Singapore, and the management of NetLink NBN Trust is undertaken by the Trustee-Manager, the shares of which ("TM Shares") are held on trust for the benefit of the unitholders of NetLink NBN Trust (“Unitholders”) in proportion to such Unitholders’ respective percentage of units held or owned in NetLink NBN Trust (“Units”).

-- There is stability and continuity in the management of the Trust.
-While the Business Trusts Act (Chapter 31A of Singapore) ("BTA") and the Trust Deed provide for the removal of the Trustee-Manager, this is unlikely to happen as the interests of the Trustee-Manager and the Unitholders are aligned, and the Directors of the Trustee-Manager are held accountable by the Unitholders.
+- There is stability and continuity in the management of NetLink NBN Trust.
+While the BTA and the Trust Deed provide mechanism for the removal of the Trustee-Manager, such removal is unlikely to occur as the interests of the Trustee-Manager and the Unitholders are aligned, and the Directors of the Trustee-Manager are directly elected by the Unitholders.

-In addition, pursuant to Info-communications Media Development Authority of Singapore's (“IMDA”) requirements, the Trust Deed provides that no appointment or removal of the Trustee-Manager shall be effective unless:
+In addition, pursuant to Infocomm Media Development Authority's (“IMDA”) requirements, the Trust Deed provides that no appointment or removal of the Trustee-Manager shall be effective unless: